-Two good parts of your body to measure are your waist and your hips.
-This is because both your waist measurement and your waist to hip ratio are sometimes used as indicators of potential cardiovascular disease risk.
-This makes sense because if your belly is getting too big, it's probably because you're gaining pounds of fat and becoming obese (of course this doesn't apply to pregnant women) and abdominal obesity is associated with a high risk of diseases related to obesity such as cardiovascular disease, diabetes, some types of cancer and arthritis.
+Two good parts of your body to measure are your waist and your hips -- that's because both your waist measurement and your waist to hip ratio can be used to assess your risk of chronic diseases.
+If your belly is getting too big, it's probably fat, and abdominal obesity is associated with a higher risk cardiovascular disease, diabetes, some types of cancer and arthritis.

 How to Measure Your Waist and Hips

 Stand straight, but relaxed, in front of a mirror.
 Wear thin clothing or none at all.
-Don't exhale strongly or try to suck in your belly to make your waist appear smaller.
 Place the measuring tape around your waist, close to your belly button.
 To measure your hips, place the measuring tape around the widest portion of your hips.